zpl-zak/rurik/README.md

 Navigate to `src/demo` and execute `go get ./...` to fetch all dependencies.
 Afterwards, navigate back to the root folder and execute `make` to build the game.

+Make sure you meet all the requirements at [raylib-go](https://github.com/zaklaus/raylib-go) before you compile the project.

 ## License

 See [COPYING.md](COPYING.md) for licensing information.
 The demo code residing in `src/demo` directory falls under public domain and can be used freely.